EDIB Leadership Certificate Overview

 To complete the certificate, you must take one course from each of the following categories:

-- History and Context – We recommend you take this course first
+- History and Context (recommend first course)

 - Leadership Principles